m-chaturvedi/undupes/README.md

   undupes [OPTION...]

   -d, --delete       Delete duplicate files.
-  -m, --summary      Summary for the files found.
+  -m, --summary      Summary for the files found equal.
-  -y, --dry-run arg  Do a dry run (do not delete files).
+  -y, --dry-run arg  Do a dry run (i.e. do not delete files).
 Pass a file to
                      write to.
   -h, --help         Print usage
 ```

-# Find duplicates (in Unix style)
+# Philosophy

 The purpose of this repo is to solve the problem of removing duplicate files in our understanding of the Unix philosophy.
 We try to see, how we can go about reproducing [fdupes](https://github.com/adrianlopezroche/fdupes)' functionality in the Unix tradition.
 We write a small program, and leverage the Unix philosophy to get features that fdupes supports.